Employee Recognition App GuideSubscribe to the Newsletter

 Can recognitions be shared from mobile to internal or external tools?

 A mobile app may be less important if the employee recognition vendor has a responsive web app.
 For the past eight years, new web development technologies have enabled websites to adapt to different screen sizes.
 If you can resize a browser on a website, does the website adapt?

 Named the Y2K of the 2010s, GDPR is the reason everyone received privacy emails in May of 2018.
 Jokes aside, GDPR is the step in the right direction for unified user rights and privacy.
 If you have staff in Europe, this is a requirement or you may lose your pants.
 Minimum fine is $20,000,000 for violations.

-To ensure compliance from processors or controllers (GDPR speak for if you create or own data, or simply data passes through it), companies need to be registered with Privacy Shield if in the USA.
+To ensure compliance from processors or controllers (GDPR speak for if you create or own data, or simply data passes through it), companies need to be registered with Data Privacy Framework if in the USA.
 It lets companies in USA work with European companies.

 Your employees require the right to privacy, psxedoanonymization, and to be forgotten.
 They have the right to their data in a machine-readable format.
 All of which needs to be easily accessible from the employee recognition app’s website.
 Check https://Recognizeapp.com/user-rights for Recognize’s GDPR compliance.

 If an employee recognition vendor doesn’t have a disaster recovery plan, then they have never worked with a 500+ employee company.
 Big companies require vendors to fill out detailed spreadsheets.
 Disaster Recovery Plan is what a company does if their HQ catches on fire?
 What do you do if the website is hacked?
 Good questions to answer for any company.

 Employee recognition apps can make money in a variety of ways: subscription, redemptions, or points.